July 3, 2026 · 7 min read

 Export again from the new home on a schedule.
 The Big Bookcase offers CSV and media ZIP export from Settings so you are never locked in.
 Delicious Library taught a generation of collectors to care about their catalogs.
 Your next app should respect that habit.

-Join the waitlist if you want the direct XML importer prioritized.
-Tell us how many items you have and which media types matter most.
-Rescue stories shape our import queue.
+We are building the importer in the open.
+Join the waitlist to try it first, and tell us how many items you have and which media types matter most.
+Rescue stories shape what we build.

 Frequently asked questions